explodinglabs/jsonrpcclient/README.rst

 Usage
 -----

-Set the server details, then start making requests.
+Set the server details, then make a request.

 .. sourcecode:: python